Plans to use amputated human legs in tests to help police dogs find bodies

 It is thought dogs will be offered a mix of decomposed animal and human scent samples to test whether they can identify the difference.

-Ethical approval from the Health Research Authority (HRA) is legally required for the research – commissioned by the Home Office – before it can start.
+A legal and governance check of the study by the Health Research Authority (HRA) is required for the research – commissioned by the Home Office – before it can start.

 The application is currently being reviewed by the body with an update expected in the coming days, an HRA spokeswoman said.
 The HRA has been told the project has been reviewed by the Ministry of Defence’s research ethics committee, she added.